tc-functors/.github/profile/README.md

-## Informed Labs
+## TC Functors

-Github Organization for the [Informed](https://www.informediq.com) Open Source projects
+Github Organization for the tc-functors Open Source projects

+This has been developed and used at [Informed Inc](https://www.informediq.com) starting in 2023.
+It was open sourced at the end of 2024.

 <!--